 We predict that trends in the markets for passenger cars in the individual regions will be mixed in 2023.
-Overall, the global volume of new vehicle sales is expected to be on a par with the previous year.
-For 2023, we anticipate that the volume of new passenger car registrations in Western Europe will be moderately lower than the previous year’s level.
-In the German passenger car market, we expect the volume of new registrations in 2022 to fall slightly short of the prior-year figure.
-We expect a very sharp drop in the sales of passenger cars in Central and Eastern Europe in 2022 compared to the prior year, due in particular to the slump in the Russian market as a consequence of the sanctions imposed.
-Sales volume in the markets for passenger cars and light commercial vehicles (up to 6.35 tonnes) in North America in 2022 is forecast to be moderately below the previous year’s level.
-We anticipate a slight increase overall in new registrations in the South American markets in 2022 compared with the previous year.
-The passenger car markets in the Asia-Pacific region are expected to be moderately up on the prior-year level in 2022.
+Overall, the global volume of new car sales is expected to be noticeably higher than in the previous year.
+For 2023, we anticipate that the volume of new passenger car registrations in Western Europe will be significantly above that recorded in the previous year.
+In the German passenger car market, we predict a noticeable increase in the volume of new registrations in 2023 compared with the previous year.
+Sales of passenger cars in 2023 are expected to significantly exceed the prior-year figures in markets in Central and Eastern Europe – subject to the further development of the Russia-Ukraine conflict.
+The volume of sales in the markets for passenger cars and light commercial vehicles (up to 6.35 tonnes) in North America in 2023 is forecast to be noticeably higher than the level seen the previous year.
+We anticipate a noticeable increase overall in new registrations in the South American markets in 2023 compared with the previous year.
+The passenger car markets in the Asia-Pacific region are expected to be noticeably up on the prior-year level in 2023.

 Trends in the markets for light commercial vehicles in the individual regions will also be mixed; on the whole, we expect a significant increase in the sales volume for 2023.

-For 2023, we expect to see a noticeable upwards trend in new registrations for mid-sized and heavy trucks with a gross weight of more than six tonnes compared with the previous year, with variations from region to region, in the markets that are relevant for the Volkswagen Group.
-A distinct increase in overall demand, with regional variations, is expected for 2022 in the bus markets relevant for the Volkswagen Group, whereby this will vary depending on the region.
+For 2023, we expect to see a noticeable upwards trend in new registrations for mid-sized and heavy trucks with a gross weight of more than six tonnes compared with the previous year in the markets that are relevant for the Volkswagen Group, with variations from region to region.
+A significant increase in overall demand is anticipated for 2023 in the bus markets relevant for the Volkswagen Group, whereby this will vary depending on the region.